 - have been enrolled in the tenth grade for one academic year or longer, or

 - will complete one academic year of enrollment in the tenth grade at the end of the semester during which the next regular administration will be conducted.
 (Regular administrations are the fall and spring administrations each school year.)

 The administration dates for the 2015–16 school year are as follows:

 |Emergency Registration Deadline

 There is at least one test administration center in most California counties; some counties have more than one test administration center.
-A list of the counties and test centers may be found at the CHSPE Test Location Web page [http://www.chspe.net/about/locations/] in the CHSPE Information Bulletin also available on this Web site.
+A list of the counties and test centers may be found at the CHSPE Test Locations Web page [http://www.chspe.net/about/locations/] in the CHSPE Information Bulletin also available on that Web site.

 Certificate of Proficiency